 - Pyogenic Granuloma (Lobular Capillary Hemangioma)

-- Reactive lymphadenopathy (swollen lymph nodes by infection or rheumatic inflammation)
+- Reactive lymphadenopathy (swollen lymph nodes due to infection or rheumatic inflammation)

 - Sjögren's syndrome

 - Salivary Gland Tumor

 Observation.
-Steroid injections as topical treatment can reduce the infiltrates.
+Steroid injections as a local treatment can reduce the infiltrates.
 Cetrizine reduces itching.
-Systemic corticosteroids may be appropriate.
-Cyclosporine is used in some cases.
-Similarly for azathioprine (Imurel).
-Surgical treatment can be done, but recurrence is common.
+Cortisone, such as prednisolone, may be appropriate.
+DMARDs such as ciclosporin, azathioprine (Imurel), leflunomide, tacrolimus, mycophenolate mofetil or renin-angiotensin (ACE) inhibitors have also been used, without studies being available (reference: Su S, 2019).
+Surgery can be done, but recurrence is common.